OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ## Maturity 3
 ### Activity
-TL;DR Effectiveness and efficiency of the process are continuously challenged and improved, especially but not only based on known recent incidents.
-Gaps are identified and reliably handled upon.

-THe documented process also includes measures for continuous process improvement.
+The process documentation also includes measures for continuous process improvement.
 The continuity of process improvement is also checked, e.g. via tracking of changes.
-If the process has not been reviewed within reasonable amount of time, such state is detected and handled upon.
+If the process has not been reviewed within reasonable amount of time, such state is detected and acted upon.

 The checklist for suspicious event detection is correlated at least from the following sources:
 * Sources and knowledge bases external to the company (e.g. new vulnerability announcements affecting the used technologies)